excubiteur/TensorRT.SerializationTest/readme.txt

 ./Deserialize.exe

 Works OK in Nano
-In Xavier NX Deserialize.exe cuases an assertin and segmentation fault
+In Xavier NX Deserialize.exe causes an assertion and segmentation fault